Nevada Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Benefits of the PD Waiver include case management, home modifications, chore services, meal delivery, housekeeping services and personal care assistance with the Activities of Daily Living (mobility, bathing, dressing, eating, toileting).
 PD Waiver benefits are made available depending on each individual’s needs and circumstances.

-Nevada’s Medical Assistance to Aged, Blind and Disabled (MAABD) Medicaid, which is similar to Aged Blind and Disabled (ABD) in other states, provides healthcare and long term care services and supports to low-income Nevada residents who are aged (age 65+) or disabled and live “in the community.”
-Living “in the community” can mean living in their home, the home of a loved one, group residential care facilities or assisted living residences.
-While MAABD Medicaid may cover some services in all of those settings, it will not cover room and board costs.
-MAABD Medicaid can sometimes be referred to as regular Medicaid for seniors, but it should not be confused with the regular Medicaid that is available for low-income people of all ages.
+Nevada’s Medical Assistance to Aged, Blind and Disabled (MAABD), which is similar to Aged, Blind, and Disabled (ABD) Medicaid in other states, provides healthcare and long-term care services and supports to financially limited Nevada residents who are aged (65 and over), blind or disabled and live in the community.
+MAABD can sometimes be referred to as regular Medicaid for seniors, but it should not be confused with the regular Medicaid that is available for financially needy people of all ages.
+MAABD is an entitlement, which means that anyone who meets the requirements is guaranteed by law to receive healthcare coverage without wait.
+Access to long-term care benefits via MAABD depends on the availability of funds, programs and caregivers in the area where the beneficiary lives.

-Nevada MAABD Medicaid beneficiaries can receive long term care personal service benefits through the state’s Personal Care Services Program.
+MAABD beneficiaries who show a need for long-term care benefits can receive some of them through the state’s Personal Care Services Program.

 Personal Care Services (PCS) Program

-Nevada’s Personal Care Services (PCS) Program provides long term care services to Nevada residents who receive Medical Assistance to Aged, Blind and Disabled (MAABD) Medicaid and are at risk of being placed in a nursing home without the benefits of the PCS Program.
+Nevada’s Personal Care Services (PCS) Program provides long-term care services to MAABD recipients who are at risk of being placed in a nursing home without the benefits of the PCS Program.
 The intention of the PCS Program is to delay nursing home placement by providing program participants with personal care assistance with the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (such as shopping, cooking, cleaning and other housework).

-A licensed caregiver can provide those benefits, but PCS Program participants also have the option of self-directing their benefits and selecting a caregiver of their choice.
+The state can assign a licensed caregiver to provide those benefits, but PCS Program participants also have the option of self-directing their benefits and selecting a caregiver of their choice.
 This can include a family member, as long as that family member is not legally responsible for the PCS Program participant, so spouses and legal guardians can not be hired.
 An Intermediary Services Organization helps the program participant with many of the responsibilities of being an “employer,” such as background checks, tax withholding and payments.

 Like Nevada’s MAABD Medicaid itself, the PCS Program is an entitlement.
 This means that all eligible applicants are guaranteed by law to receive program benefits.